Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 ## 4. Casing
-After successful startup of the amplifier I printed on 3D printer two separate casings for amplifier board and powering board.
+After successful startup of the amplifier I needed two separate casings for amplifier board and powering board.

-### 4.1 Amplifier
+### 4.1 Amplifier casing
-The casing for amplifier board had the following external elements on its surface:
+The casing for amplifier board I printed on a 3D printer.
+It had the following external elements on its surface:
 - switch for turning the amplifier on and off - transmits or blocks powering supply from powering connector to the board
 - volume knob - regulates sound volume with an underlying potentiometer.
 It transmits signal from input connector to the board input.
 - input connector - implemented as cinch socket (todo: rca???), allows to plug in cable with input signal.
 The signal is passed to input potentiometer.